-With a large numbers of EBS volumes, the time to attach during boot can be high and potentially fail.
-When a volume does not attach, SoftNAS resolves through an AWS supplied API to ensure each volume does get attached before completing boot.
+With large numbers of EBS volumes, the time to attach during boot can be high and potentially fail.
+When a volume does not attach, SoftNAS resolves through an AWS-supplied API to ensure each volume does get attached before completing the boot.
 When SoftNAS is implemented along with Amazon Web Services, it has been proven that you can scale to very large numbers of EBS Volumes without boot-attach issues.

 - Each EBS volume attached to an instance will be constituted on independent storage hardware within AWS infrastructure.
 Configure SoftNAS storage pools as RAID 0 to stripe across multiple EBS volumes to gain the highest possible bandwidth and performance

 - SoftNAS disk device protection (RAID levels 1, 10, 5, 6, 7) is unnecessary and should not be used in a storage pool with EBS volumes.
-Using any RAID level beyond RAID 0 merely increases storage costs with little benefit reducing failure rate or performance.
+Using any RAID level beyond RAID 0 merely increases storage costs with little benefit in reducing failure rate or performance.
 EBS Volumes are IOP limited.
-EBS General Purpose SSD are limited to 10,000 IOPs per volume.
+EBS General Purpose SSD is limited to 10,000 IOPs per volume.
 EBS Provisioned IOPs are limited to 20,000 IOPs per volume.
-EBS Magnetic are more severely limited to 40-200 IOPs, which represents capabilities of today’s spinning media.
-In testing we have seen the EBS SSDs provide more IOPs in shorter durations, but appear to have forced limiter with longer sustained IOP usage.
+EBS Magnetic is more severely limited to 40-200 IOPs, which represents the capabilities of today’s spinning media.
+In testing, we have seen the EBS SSDs provide more IOPs in shorter durations, but appear to have forced limiters with longer sustained IOP usage.
 By striping across multiple EBS Volumes, of any type, the IOPs can be higher than a single EBS Volume can provide.
-Of course, workload and queue depth dictate whether higher IOPs are achieved.
+Of course, workload and queue depth dictates whether higher IOPs are achieved.